youyanggu/covid19_projections/path-to-herd-immunity.md

 - The author is not an epidemiologist.
 - The results presented here are merely estimates based on a set of assumptions, so please use caution when utilizing the results.
 - If any of the assumptions used to generate these estimates do not hold, then the results may be drastically different.
+- These estimates are subject to change based on new data/evidence.

 [Back to Top](#top)